jazzband/django-flatblocks/README.rst

 Installation
 ------------

-Add 'flatblocks' in your installed apps in your settings.py then run a 'python manage.py syncdb'.
+Probably the easiest way to install this application is to first run `pip install django-flatblocks`.
+Once this step is complete add "flatblocks" to your INSTALLED_APPS setting in your settings.py file and run `python manage.py syncdb` to update your database.

 Usage
 ------------